cxl-reskit/cxl-reskit/benchmarks/README.md

 TODO: (Jacob) Usage example, comparing a run in regular memory with a run in CXL memory

 ## Testing CXL memory via NUMA

+The examples above work when your CXL memory is configured as special purpose (AKA soft reserved) memory - which is mappable via DAX.
+It is also possible to use CXL memory when it is "online" as a NUMA node.
+(TODO: link to conversion example in tools)

 TODO: Usage examples, showing the following:
-* convert SPM to a numa node with daxctl
-* Use numactl to run each benchmark in the cxl numa node
+* Use numactl to run each benchmark in the normal and cxl numa nodes